magicalbrad/thundertixGA4/README.md

 ### Thundertix Child Frame Setup
 #### Google Tag Manager
 - Create a Google Tag Manager account for Thundertix, if you don't already have one.
-- Create a "Custom HTML Tag" in Tag Manager, using the script in child_frame.js file.
-[Script Source](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) There are some configuration options in the file.
+- Create a "Custom HTML Tag" in Tag Manager, using the script in the [child_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) There are some configuration options in the file.
 See the comments in the file for more info.
 #### Thundertix Admin
 - In the "Integrations & Pixel Tracking" area of the Thundertix admin, add your Google Tag Manager account ID.
-- Also in the In the "Integrations & Pixel Tracking" area, add the code from conversion.js [Script Source](https://github.com/magicalbrad/thundertixGA4/blob/main/conversion.js) to "Conversion and Click Tracking," if you witch to track conversions.
+- Also in the In the "Integrations & Pixel Tracking" area, add the code from [conversion.js](https://github.com/magicalbrad/thundertixGA4/blob/main/conversion.js) to "Conversion and Click Tracking," if you witch to track conversions.
 (You may need to contact their support to get that added.)

 ### Parent Window (a.k.a. your site where the Thindertix frame is used)
 #### Google Tag Manager
 - Create a Google Tag Manager account for your site, if you don't already have one.
 - Create a "Google Analytics: GA4 Configuration Tag" in Tag Manager, configured for your website's GA4 account.
-- Create a "Custom HTML Tag" in Tag Manager, using the script in parent_frame.js file.
-[Script Source](https://github.com/magicalbrad/thundertixGA4/blob/main/parent_frame.js) There are some configuration options in the file.
+- Create a "Custom HTML Tag" in Tag Manager, using the script in [parent_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/parent_frame.js) There are some configuration options in the file.
 See the comments in the file for more info.
 This tag only needs to be triggered on pages that have a Thundertix iframe.
 - Create the following Tag Manager Variables: (Value is only required of you are implementing conversion tracking.)

 | Name | Variable Type | Variable Name |